lukso-network/docs/docs/guides/digital-assets/read-asset-data.md

       value: encodedData,
     });
   } catch (error) {
-    console.log("Data of an asset could not be decoded");
+    console.log('Data of an asset could not be decoded');
   }
 }